andhukuri/Capstone/readme.txt

 (-1) is creating problems due to Jenkins switches creating new job sritestjob1 copying existing Also, ensure that the docker file follows standards with caps and normal letters for commands.

+#below is the build command
 # Create the Docker image
 sudo docker build /home/ubuntu/jenkins/workspace/sritestjob1 -t developapp
 # Run the Docker image in a container
 sudo docker run -itd -p 81:80 developapp

 #senario:3:  deleting the allocated port and re-assessing to docker build
+#below is the build command
 #List all stopped containers, Get the container IDs of all stopped containers,Remove all stopped containers, regardless of whether they are running or have unsaved data.
 sudo docker rm -f $(sudo docker ps -a -q)
 # Create the Docker image